ARMmbed/mbed-os/events/README.md

 queue.cancel(id);
 ```

-For a more fine-grain control of event dispatch, the `Event` class can be
+For a more detailed control of event dispatch, you can manually instantiate
-manually instantiated and configured.
+and configure the `Event` class.
 An `Event` represents an event as
-a C++ style function object and can be directly passed to other APIs that
+a C++ style function object, and you can directly pass it to other APIs that
 expect a callback.

 ``` cpp